OB Pier and Tide Pools | Page 4 | Ocean Beach San Diego CA

 San Diego Ocean Beach Fishing Pier and Tidepools

-Photos Courtesy of: Josh Utley - Please respect sealife and put it back where you found it. (=
+Photos Courtesy of Josh Utley - Please respect sea life and put it back where you found it. (=

-For the Best Experience We Recommend You Visit the Tidepools During Low Tide.
+For the Best Experience, We Recommend You Visit the Tidepools During Low Tide.

 The Ocean Beach Tidepools are Located at the foot of Newport Ave.
 Beneath the Pier.